EOSIO/taurus-node/docs/02_cleos/02_how-to-guides/how-to-get-account-information.md

 ## Goal

-Query infomation of an EOSIO account
+Query infomation of an EOSIO-Taurus account

 ## Before you begin

 * Install the currently supported version of `cleos`

 [[info | Note]]
-| The cleos tool is bundled with the EOSIO software.
-[Installing EOSIO](../../00_install/index.md) will also install the cleos tool.
+| The cleos tool is bundled with the EOSIO-Taurus software.
+[Installing EOSIO-Taurus](../../00_install/index.md) will also install the cleos tool.

-* Acquire functional understanding of [EOSIO Accounts and Permissions](https://developers.eos.io/welcome/v2.1/protocol/accounts_and_permissions)

 ## Steps